subrat611/Placement-preparation/README.md

 # 3 Month Interview Preparation Roadmap

-## Topics that are asked by different types of companies
+## Topics that are asked by companies

 ### Service/Product/Startup